Crisnm/Digital_Parenting/README.md

 I created this free online course to provide strategies and techniques that can help you with your parenting challenges in the online world.
 We go through a series of step-by-step videos to support your efforts in raising a health, safe and smart kid.

 # Newsletter
-I'm launching a digital parenting newsletter to help families navigate the online world with confidence!
+I'm launching a digital parenting newsletter to help families navigate the online world with confidence.
 Each edition will bring news and expert insights to support your child's online safety and well-being.